-Juvenile Justice Coordinating Council Sub-Committee (JJCCSC)
+Juvenile Justice Coordinating Council Realignment Sub-Committee (JJCCRSC)

-The JJCCSC is tasked with developing the plan per WIC Chapter 1.7, Section 1995(a).
+The JJCCRSC is tasked with developing the plan per WIC Chapter 1.7, Section 1995(a).
 According to WIC Section 1995(a), the committee shall be composed of the chief probation officer, as chair, and one representative each from the district attorney's office, the public defender's office, the department of social services, the department of mental health, the county office of education or a school district, and a representative from the court.
-The WIC also indicates that the subcommittee shall include no fewer than three community members who shall be defined as individuals who have experience providing community-based youth services, youth justice advocates with expertise and knowledge of the juvenile justice system, or have been directly involved in the juvenile justice system.
+The WIC also indicates that the subcommittee shall include no fewer than three community members who shall be defined as individuals who have experience providing community-based youth services, youth justice advocates with expertise and knowledge of the juvenile justice system or have been directly involved in the juvenile justice system.
+Sacramento County has four community members on their sub-committee.

-In order to receive 2022-2023 funding pursuant to WIC Section 1991, the county plan shall be filed with the Office of Youth and Community Restoration by January 1, 2022.
+To receive 2024-2025 funding pursuant to WIC Section 1991, the county plan shall be filed with the Office of Youth and Community Restoration by May 1, 2024.